-Broad statements that are usually general, abstract, issue oriented with realistic priorities.
-Goals are a long-term end to which programs and activities are developed and should reflect the organization's mission statement.
+Broad statements that are issue oriented and have realistic priorities.
+Goals are a long-term end to which programs and activities are developed, and should reflect the organization's mission statement.

 Example: To generate community dialog about the visual arts.